alexstaley/pacman-pdx/Langford-Log.md

 8. Having lots of difficulty getting blue controls to bottom of the screen.
 Not sure which element is stopping me from getting it to where it belongs.
 9. Having trouble centering controller image.
 Have tried content-justified: center, align: center, text-align:center,
+10. Linked 'End Game' link to high-scores page.
+11. formatted page for a better look.
+This one is very messy, and if I had more time I definitly would fix it.
+I think I could make a much more beautiful page if Used React.
+React is easier for me to use and format for some reason.
+12. Created a innerHTML for lives, name, and scores to be shown on the board from the .js files
+13. Pause button is not connected yet, as I am not sure what function will be doing that.

 # Fonts old computer